 Age Discrimination at Work Violates the New York and New Jersey Law

-If you work in New Jersey or New York, then under both state and federal law it is illegal for your company to make employment decisions based on your age.
+If you work in New Jersey or New York, then both state and federal law make it illegal for your employer to make employment decisions based on your age.

 As the workforce is gradually getting older, age discrimination is becoming far too common.
-Whether you have been fired, demoted, passed up for a promotion or experienced another form of discrimination because of your age, the employment law experts at Rabner Allcorn Baumgart & Ben-Asher can help.
+Whether you have been fired, demoted, passed up for a promotion or experienced another form of discrimination because of your age, the employment law experts at Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help.
 Please feel free to call us in New Jersey at (973) 744-4000, or contact us online for more information.

 Proving Age Discrimination